LionWeb-io/lionweb-mps/solutions/io.lionweb.mps.cmdline/readme.md

 ## Setup

-We assume the MPS project that contains your to-be-exported languages is built with gradle.
+We assume the MPS project that contains your to-be-exported languages is built with Gradle.

 Create or adjust the following contents of `build.gradle.kts` (Kotlin dialect):